AustinMoorman/thriftr-public/README.md

         })
     }

-###Express Router for Verifying Merchants
+### Express Router for Verifying Merchants

-Verify-Id is used to check whether or not a account is in place at that address to avoid dupliate accounts.
+Verify-Id is used to check whether or not an account is in place at that address to avoid duplicate accounts.

     registerMerchantRouter.post('/verify-id', async (req, res, next) => {
         idToCheck = req.body.googleId;